A guide to switching Digital TV providers

 On top of the standard features you’ll get when you sign up to a TV package, there are also loads of optional extras you can go for, depending on your provider and what you’re interested in, for example:

 - An extra TV box, to give you the ability to watch TV in more than one room.
 Usually, you will have to pay for the extra box, and there’ll be an additional monthly subscription for multiroom viewing, too.

 - HD channels and boxsets, to supplement the standard channels and content.
 Some providers offer this as standard, while with others there will be an additional monthly cost.

-- The ability to stream online players - like RTE Player and TV3 Player, through your set-top box.
+- The ability to stream online players - like RTE Player and Virgin Media Player, through your set-top box.
 Several providers have this option and there’s no extra charge.

 - On-demand content, like movies and TV shows that you can order through your set-top box and pay a once-off fee for.